 The Honda Accord is a premium alternative to mainstream saloons.
 It's not the largest car in its class, but it's luxurious and well equipped

-The Honda Accord is available in four different trim levels - entry-level ES, ES GT, EX and top-of-the-range Type S. The Honda Accord isn't necessarily a high-achiever but it's definitely an all-rounder with tonnes of safety features and equipment.
-It offers lots of accessories and a decent driving experience too.
+The Honda Accord is available in four different trim levels - entry-level ES, ES GT, EX and top-of-the-range Type S. The Honda Accord isn't necessarily a high-achiever but it's definitely a decent all-rounder with tonnes of safety features and equipment.
+It offers lots of accessories and a strong driving experience too.

 Our choice: Accord 2.2 i-DTEC ES 4dr

-The Honda Accord is starting to look a little outdated, especially when you compare it to the quirky Honda Civic.
-Inside, though, it boasts superb build quality with lots of soft-touch plastics and solid-feeling switchgear.
+The Honda Accord is starting to feel a bit long in the tooth when compared to some of its rivals.
+The design even comes off second best in comparison to other cars in the Honda range such as the latest Civic.
+Inside, though, the Honda Accord boasts superb build quality with lots of soft-touch plastics and solid-feeling switchgear.

-In the Honda Accord line-up you'll find two petrol engines and one diesel.
-All offer decent performance.
-The entry-level 2.0-litre i-VTEC petrol comes with 154bhp and is generally quite smooth, while the 2.4-litre i-VTEC is the quickest in the line-up - it reaches 0-62mph in just 8.1 seconds.
-Both petrol versions, however, offer poor fuel consumption at 41.0mpg and 33.0mpg respectively.
+The Honda Accord gets two petrol engines and one diesel unit in its range, and they all have pretty decent performance.
+The entry-level 2.0-litre i-VTEC petrol comes with 154bhp and is generally quite smooth, while 198bhp 2.4-litre i-VTEC is the quickest in the line-up thanks to a 0-62mph of 8.1 seconds.

-Honda, as a manufacturer, finished sixth place in our 2013 Driver Power manufacturer ratings survey.
-The Honda Accord itself actually finished 25th in the 2013 Customer satisfaction survey, which is impressive for a car that's definitely starting to feel a little outdated.
-Overall, owners praised the in-car tech, build quality and reliability of the Honda Accord.
+The Honda Accord finished 31st in our 2014 Driver Power survey, which is impressive for a car that's definitely starting to feel a little outdated.
+Overall, owners praised the Honda Accord for its in-car tech, build quality and reliability.

-All Honda Accords come with 60:40 split/fold rear seats as standard, but passengers won't find as much rear legroom as you would in a Skoda Superb.
-One thing also lacking in the Honda Accord's range, is a hatchback alternative.
+All Honda Accord models come with 60:40 split/fold rear seats as standard, but passengers won't find as much rear legroom as you would in a Skoda Superb.
+One thing also lacking in the Honda Accord range is a hatchback alternative.